Drought Conditions and Water Conservation

 These combined efforts between the County and its residents will be critical as we continue to adjust and manage our way through the current drought conditions.
 Merced County appreciates your commitment to helping conserve water.

 What Merced County is doing and how you can help:

 With a severe lack of rainfall this season and worsening drought conditions, Merced County is taking significant steps to curtail water use and encourages the public to do the same.

 As our most precious resource, Californians cannot afford to take water for granted.
 There are solutions being worked on at the State and local levels to improve conservation while being cognizant of the need for adequate water access for agriculture and other essential purposes.
-As those plans are being considered, Merced County is implementing strategies and procedures of its own that will help to save water immediately.
+As those plans are being implemented, Merced County is employing strategies and procedures that will help to save water immediately.

 Efforts are underway by the County to better conserve and manage water through both innovative measures as well as program adjustments.
 Irrigation at County parks will be reduced, but trees will be monitored and receive more water if they show signs of stress.
 Measures will also be considered at Castle Commerce Center and other County facilities to reduce watering needs by installing more native plants and groundcover.